rcgsheffield/hpc_intro/sge/readme.txt

 To run testmpi6 you need to compile the mpi example

-Load the openmpi compiler module module load  mpi/openmpi/2.0.1/intel-17.0.0
+Load the openmpi compiler module module load  mpi/intel/openmpi/1.8.3

-compile the diffuse program
+comile the diffuse program
 mpicc diffuse.c -o diffuse